mattcabb/mib2std-toolbox/README.md

-⚠️ Don't bother to install it.
-It's not ready yet.
+ℹ️ Don't bother to install it.
+It's not ready yet.<br>
 👍 But somebody else have made something that already works!
 Check this: https://github.com/olli991/mib2std-toolbox

 # MIB2Std-toolbox